Austin Riley Preview, Player Props: Braves vs. Giants

-On Friday, Austin Riley (.650 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
-First pitch is at 7:20 PM ET.
+Austin Riley and his .404 on-base percentage over his past 10 games (63 points higher than his season-long percentage), will be in action for the Atlanta Braves against the San Francisco Giants and Logan Webb on August 19 at 7:20 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Yankees.
+He had a one-hit performance in his last game (1-for-4) against the Giants.

 Austin Riley Game Info & Props vs. the Giants